Jimwi/ilets_words/day24/12 Timothy Geithner on the Great Recession.md

 Ezra Klein: Yeah.
 Please.

 Tim Geithner: Then, I can maybe talk about that.
 I had this great privilege.
 I spent all my life doing this one thing, but I couldn't do it forever.
 I needed to something new, and I wanted a different kind of challenge.
 I was very worried about this perception, and I thought about it quite a bit.
 I did not want to go work for a firm that we had regulated or that we had rescued.
 I tried to be as remote from that as I could.
-I was very careful in trying to make sure I was working with a group of people that I thought were very ethical, and they were doing something I thought was valuable.
+I was very careful in trying to make sure I was working with a group of people that I thought were very `ethical`, and they were doing something I thought was valuable.
 I feel very lucky in that basic choice.
 Now, on your broader question, I agree with you about the perception.
 I think it's a very damaging perception ...
 The typical thing is people who go run Treasury, will go run senior parts of Treasury, understandably people look for people with financial experience.
 That's a good thing.
 It's not a bad thing because you want people who working on the side of the American people, who have the knowledge to be only good decisions about how to protect their interests.
 That does require experience.
-Now, a lot of people think that experience is tainted, and it's complicating in that sense.
+Now, a lot of people think that experience is `tainted`, and it's complicating in that sense.
 I think you're probably better with it than without it.
 It's that reality that creates most of this impression of people when they leave going back into finance.
 Now you cited some examples of people who didn't come from that in that context.
 Even the 2 you cited had worked in that area before, but that's the typical thing.
 There's nothing wrong with that.
 You just want to make sure you run a set of protections so that you eliminate completely the risk or the perception of risk that that experience affects people's judgments when they're in office.
 Our system has very good protections against that.

 Ezra Klein: What are the protections there that should make people confident?
 It is a I think a difficult thing to believe, that folks who have come from the world of finance, will not in a very natural, very human, very sort of deep way have a particular affinity towards the arguments being made by the people they liked and knew.
 I mean humans have a tendency to trust more things that come from trusted sources than from outside.
 I take the point about the expertise, but what are the protections that make you confident that that isn't a problem?